-Hellisheidi Geothermal Plant is in the Hengill area, an active volcanic ridge in SW Iceland connected with three volcanic systems.
-At least three volcanic eruptions have occurred in the Hengill area in the last 11,000 years.
-The most recent being 2,000 years ago.
+Hellisheidi Geothermal Plant is in the Southwest Iceland’s Hengill area, an active volcanic ridge connected with three volcanic systems.
+At least three volcanic eruptions have occurred in the Hengill area in the last 11.000 years.
+The most recent eruption was 2.000 years ago.

-The Hengill area is part of the Hengill region, which covers 112 square kilometers and is one of the most extensive geothermal areas in Iceland.
+The Hengill area is part of the Hengill region, which covers 112 sq km (43 sq mi) and is one of the most extensive geothermal areas in Iceland.

-Hellisheidi Geothermal Plant purpose is to meet increasing demand for electricity and hot water for space heating in the industrial and domestic sectors.
-Production capacity is 303 MW electricity and 133 MW thermal energy.
+Hellisheidi Geothermal Plant’s purpose is to meet increasing demand for electricity and hot water for space heating in homes and businesses.
+The production capacity is 303 MW electricity and 133 MW thermal energy.

-To access the potential energy under the surface, wells reach thousands of meters into the ground.
+In Iceland, special wells that reach thousands of meters into the ground access the potential geothermal energy.
 They penetrate reservoirs of pressurized water.
-Heated by the Earth’s energy, this water can be more than 300°C in temperature.
-When released the water boils up from the well, turning partly to steam on its way.
+Heated by the Earth’s energy, this water can be more than 300°C (572°F) in temperature.
+When released the water boils up from the well, turning partly to steam on the way.
 At Hellisheidi, the steam is separated from the water to power some of the plant’s seven turbines.
-Depressurized the water creates more steam, used to power other turbines.
+The depressurized water then creates more steam, which powers other turbines.